rohangore1999/movie-app/README.md

 the selected genres.

 ### Bonus (Optional) - Covered
-- Search Functionality which searches for the movie based on the search string and displays an infinite loading list of movies which matches the search.
+- Search Functionality which searches for the movie based on the keywords and displays an infinite loading list of movies which matches the search.
+- Implemented debounce on search.
 - When scroll down it fetch the next page movie.